Mamsie2609/Mamsie2609.github.io/_posts/2023-01-01-Heart-disease-prediction.md

 <br>

 * In terms of age groups, middle-aged adults have a higher incidence of diagnosed heart disease compared to those without a diagnosis.
-Among senior citizens, the proportion of individuals without a heart disease diagnosis is greater than those with a diagnosis.
+Among senior citizens, the proportion of individuals without a heart disease diagnosis is greater than that of those with a diagnosis.
 In the elderly population, the number of patients with a heart disease diagnosis is slightly higher than those without.
 For young adults, there are more individuals with a heart disease diagnosis than without.

 <br>